 Exposure (and auto white balance) systems have come a long way and each EOS model seems to be further improved.
-This one should perform as the 80D does – very well, making it easy to capture ideal brightness and color balance right out of the camera.
+This one performs as the 80D does – very well, making it easy to capture ideal brightness and color balance right out of the camera.

 I'll share an example of this technology from the 80D review.
 In the top half of the following example are 8 consecutive frames captured in a 7 fps burst with a 1/1000 second shutter speed.
 The subject is a white wall and the lights are fluorescent tubes (I had to go all the way to my basement to find these two sets of four 4' fluorescent tube lights).
 All images were identically custom white balanced from the center of an optimally-timed image.
 What you see is the frame capture frequency synching with the light flicker's frequency to cause a different result in every frame.

 The killer problem for post processing is that the entire frame is not evenly affected.
 Correcting this issue in even a handful of images is a post processing nightmare.
 The cause of this problem is that, at fast/short shutter speeds, the flicker happens while the shutter curtain is not fully open.

 Because the shutter opens and closes only in the up and down directions (with camera horizontally oriented), the area affected runs through the frame in the long direction regardless of the camera's orientation during capture.
 When the flicker-affected area is fully contained within the frame, the amount of area affected is narrower at faster shutter speeds and wider with longer shutter speeds.